NMcHale029/spotify-machine-learning/README.md

 -Recall (Class 1): 87%
 -F1-Score (Class 1): 91%

 The new model with a reduced set of features significantly improved performance, achieving an accuracy score of 99.32% and addressing the poor recall in the initial model.
 The feature selection process played a crucial role in enhancing the model's ability to identify "bangers".
-By trimming down the features and cutting out the extra noise in the model, high accuracy was acheived while eliminating the large volume of false negative results in the initial model.
+By trimming down the features and cutting out the extra noise in the model, high accuracy was achieved while eliminating the large volume of false negative results in the initial model.

 ### Tableau
 [Spotify Banger Tableau](ENTER LINK HERE)